AnirudhMaiya/redesigned-octo-journey/README.md

 # idea for codefundo++
-1. We are planning to come up with a mathematical modal which predicts areas that are prone to "Flooding" based on their rating.Higher the rating, higher are the chances of disaster.
+1. We are planning to come up with a mathematical model which predicts areas that are prone to "Flooding" based on their rating.Higher the rating, higher are the chances of disaster.
 2. The prediction is calculated based on causes such as:
 	1. **Rainfall** in the area
 	2. The **Elevation** of the area